skooter500/OOP-2021-2022/assignments.md

 - What your assignment does
 - What the controls are
 - How to make it run
+- References
 - A list of the stuff you are most proud of.
-This will help me to grade the assignments.
+This will help me to grade the assignments

  Check out these previous assignments for inspiration: